Appboxo/android-sdk-packages/README.md

                     .multitaskMode(false) //by default 'true', each miniapp appears as a task in the Recents screen.
                     .debug(BuildConfig.DEBUG) //by default 'false', enables webview debugging .sandboxMode(true) //by default 'false'
-                    .build()
+                    .permissionsPage(false) // use it to hide "settings" from Miniapp menu, by default 'true' .build()
             )
             .setLogger(DefaultLogger(BuildConfig.DEBUG))